denoland/deno/website/manual.md

 Ask for help in the [community chat room](https://gitter.im/denolife/Lobby).

+If you are going to work on an issue, mention so in the issue comments _before_ you start working on the issue.

 ### Submitting a pull request

 Before submitting, please make sure the following is done:

+1. That there is a related issue and it is referenced in the PR text.
-1. There are tests that cover the changes.
+2. There are tests that cover the changes.
-2. Ensure `./tools/test.py` passes.
+3. Ensure `./tools/test.py` passes.
-3. Format your code with `tools/format.py`
+4. Format your code with `tools/format.py`
-4. Make sure `./tools/lint.py` passes.
+5. Make sure `./tools/lint.py` passes.

 ### Changes to `third_party`